 Here is a list of several terms you should know for your Csec Social Studies Exams for both papers.
 These terms frequently appear on exam papers.
-Rehearsing them will allow you to attempt the questions and also answered them correctly.
+Rehearsing them will allow you to attempt the questions and answer them correctly.

 - the judiciary is the system of courts that interprets, defends, and applies the law in the name of the state